eduvpn/documentation/FEDERATION_NOTES_3.0.md

 ## Current Situation

-Currently the VPN application is able to "discover" eduVPN instances by downloading a JSON document from a web server (registry).
+Currently the eduVPN application is able to "discover" eduVPN instances by downloading a JSON document from a web server (registry).
 This file contains all "known" (and vetted) instances that will be shown in the application.
 The user can choose the instance they want, and have access to.

-These instances are connected to an identity federation for user authentication, they provide a convenient user and admin portal for both downloading a configuration as well as managing the instance through the web browser.
+The instances are connected to an identity federation for user authentication, they provide a convenient user and admin portal for both downloading a configuration as well as managing the instance through the web browser.

-In addition, a (mobile) application uses OAuth to obtain an access token for a particular instance to e.g. obtain a VPN configuration that can then be used to connect to the VPN, without requiring the user to login to the portal to (manually) download the configuration.
+In addition, the eduVPN app uses OAuth to obtain an access token for a particular instance to e.g. obtain a VPN configuration that can then be used to connect to the VPN, without requiring the user to login to the portal to (manually) download the configuration.

-All participating NRENs could deploy their own eduVPN instance with the "Secure Internet" profile and link it to eduGAIN.
+All participating NRENs should deploy their own eduVPN instance with the "Secure Internet" profile and link it to eduGAIN.
 That way, the instance will be open for guest use!

 However, for every eduVPN instance the user would need to authenticate again, as part of the OAuth flow.
+So if an user already is using 'secure internet' he should re-authenticate when choosing 'secure access', because it's running on a different instance.
 This involves opening a web browser from within the application and performing authentication and authorization for every instance.

 ## Optimizations